×

 When we asked people living in Riga about club and activities where newcomers can meet others, they responded:

 "Expats in Riga can join a variety of clubs and activities, such as sports teams, language classes, and cultural events.
 Expats can also meet people by attending local festivals, joining meetup groups, or attending networking events.
-Additionally, many expats find it helpful to join online forums and social media groups to connect with other expats in the area," commented one expat who made the move to Riga.
+Additionally, many expats find it helpful to join online forums and social media groups to connect with other expats in the area," wrote one member in Riga.

 What should I bring when moving to Riga?